blorente/naylang-documentation/src/ast.md

 #### Block Nodes

-Blocks are a very particular language feature in Grace.
-Block expressions create block objects, but also define lambda expressions.
-Therefore, from the representation's point of view, a block must hold information very similar to that of a method declaration, with formal parameters and a body.
+`Block`s are a very particular language feature in Grace. `Block` expressions create block objects, but also define lambda expressions.
+Therefore, from the representation's point of view, a `Block` must hold information very similar to that of a method declaration, with formal parameters and a body.

 ```c++
 class Block : public Expression {
     std::vector<StatementPtr> _body;
     std::vector<DeclarationPtr> _params;
 public:
     Block(
     	std::vector<StatementPtr> _body,
     	std::vector<DeclarationPtr> _params,